Time perception: Effects of drugs on time perception

 The effect of cannabis on time perception has been studied with inconclusive results mainly due to methodological variations and the paucity of research.
 Even though 70% of time estimation studies report over-estimation, the findings of time production and time reproduction studies remain inconclusive.
 Studies show consistently throughout the literature that most cannabis users self-report the experience of a slowed perception of time.
 In the laboratory, researchers have confirmed the effect of cannabis on the perception of time in both humans and animals.
-Using PET Scans it was observed that participants who showed a decrease in cerebellar blood flow (CBF) also had a significant alteration in time sense.
+Using PET scans it was observed that participants who showed a decrease in cerebellar blood flow (CBF) also had a significant alteration in time sense.
 The relationship between decreased CBF and impaired time sense is of interest as the cerebellum is linked to an internal timing system.

 Effects of body temperature

 The chemical clock hypothesis implies a causal link between body temperature and the perception of time.

-Past work show that increasing body temperature tends to make individuals experience a dilated perception of time and they perceive durations as shorter than they actually were, ultimately leading them to under-estimate time durations.
+Past work shows that increasing body temperature tends to make individuals experience a dilated perception of time and they perceive durations as shorter than they actually were, ultimately leading them to underestimate time durations.
 While decreasing body temperature has the opposite effect – causing participants to experience a condensed perception of time leading them to over-estimate time duration – observations of the latter type were rare.
 Research establishes a parametric effect of body temperature on time perception with higher temperatures generally producing faster subjective time and vice versa.
 This is especially seen to be true under changes in arousal levels and stressful events.

-Applications

-Since subjective time is measurable, through information such as heartbeats or actions taken within a time period, there are analytical applications for time perception.

-Social Networks
+Social networks

 Time perception can be used as a tool in social networks to define the subjective experiences of each node within a system.
 This method can be used to study characters' psychology in dramas, both film and literature, analyzed by social networks.
 Each character's subjective time may be calculated, with methods as simple as word counting, and compared to the real time of the story to shed light on their internal states.

+Time perception and artificial intelligence

+Time perception refers to the ability to represent, estimate, and use temporal information.
+While it is a fundamental aspect of biological cognition, recent research has increasingly sought to model temporal processing in artificial systems, especially embodied artificial systems.
+This line of research has been suggested to be crucial for human-robot interaction, where understanding subtle timing cues can improve coordination and collaboration.
+For example, timing precision also affects user satisfaction, as temporal accuracy in robotic movements often matters more than spatial precision.

+Computational studies of biological timing mechanisms also help generate testable hypotheses about biological time perception.
+Consequently, computational and robotic models have been developed to simulate various timing abilities, such as duration estimation, interval reproduction, and temporal prediction, across cognitive and emergent modelling frameworks.
+Many of these models use neural network dynamics, oscillatory systems, or reinforcement learning to produce clock-like timing without an explicit clock structure.